 The distance learning programme in Software Engineering is offered in cooperation with the Fraunhofer Institute for Experimental Software Engineering (IESE).
 The Master's programme has a standard period of study of four semesters (part-time).
-Mandatory on-campus phases take place once per semester in Kaiserslautern.
-In general, there is a two-day on-campus phase from Friday to Saturday in the first semester and a one-week on-campus phase (from Sunday to Friday) in the second and third semesters respectively.
+Mandatory on-campus phases take place once per semester at IESE in Kaiserslautern.
+In general, there is a three-day on-campus phase from Friday to Sunday in the first semester and a one-week on-campus phase (from Saturday to Friday) in each of the second and third semesters.
 The written module examinations are completed during mandatory on-campus phases.

 A weekly commitment of around 14 hours is required to study the material, take the examinations, complete the Master's thesis, et cetera (amongst others).

 At a glance

 At the moment, the tuition fees amount to EUR 2,450 per semester.
 In addition, there is a social contribution, which, starting in the summer semester of 2023, will amount to 112 euros per semester.
 The one-time fee for the Master's thesis is EUR 500.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
-Only the social fee is charged in the first and second semester after the end of the standard period of study.
+Only the social contribution is charged in the first and second semester after the end of the standard period of study.
 Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.